prakharmrsl/easypcceo.github.io/pages/how-much-should-you-spend-gaming-pc.md

 ![how much should you spend to game in 1080p on a pc](/img/how-much-should-you-spend-gaming-pc/1080p.jpg){: .img-right .img-small}

+If you want to game in 1080p, expect to pay anywhere from $500 all the way up to $1,000 for a capable gaming PC.

-[1080p](https://electronics.howstuffworks.com/what-does-1080p-mean.htm){: target="_blank"}, the king of gaming resolutions and the most commonly used for gaming.
+[1080p](https://electronics.howstuffworks.com/what-does-1080p-mean.htm){: target="_blank"}, the king of gaming resolutions and the most commonly used resolution for gaming.

 However, being that it’s such a common resolution, the number of possible configurations for a great 1080p experience is staggering.